LukeGrahamLandry/franca/devlog.md

 so zero_padding always tried to walk the None section if it wasn't present, fixing that fixed doing zero_padding in box serialize but still not the real problem.

+I'm just stupid and assumed vec would be in order of the fields (ptr, cap, len) but ptr is in the middle.

 ## (Jun 10)

 debug log says width/height can't be zero.